timomeh/jobs-on-railway/README.md

 Deploy this repo into your Railway project to create and manage jobs.
 Configure the required environment variables (see `.env`).

+**Warning:**
+- This is a proof of concept.
+Use on your own risk.
+- There is no authentication.
+Deploy behind an authenticated proxy.

 ## Contributing

 This is a [Next.js][nextjs] app.
 You need: